chy324/sql-khan-academy-challenges/README.md

 ### Intro to SQL: Querying and Managing Data
-## This GitHub repository contains the schemas, questions and solutions to Intro To SQL: Querying and managing data.
-The coursework included:
+## This GitHub repository contains the schemas, questions and solutions to <a href='[http://social.msdn.microsoft.com](https://www.khanacademy.org/computing/computer-programming/sql)'></a>Intro To SQL: Querying and managing data.</a> The coursework included:

 # SQL Basics